 Tools needed - one long crack tool, one crack opener and an injector or pressure syringe with 1600 or 2400 for the edge area.

-Best Method – This technique allows you to inject the thickest resin possible (the rule of thumb) in the majority of the crack.
-For this procedure, you will need one injector, one 1600 or 2400 pressure syringe, one Long Crack Repair tool, and a Crack Opener.
-The advantages of this method are you have one cure as you do not have to cure the bullseye at the point under pressure because it has 400 in it.
+Best Method - This technique allows you to inject the thickest resin possible (the rule of thumb) in the majority of the crack.
+For this procedure you will need: one injector, one 1600 or 2400 pressure syringe, one Long Crack Repair tool and a Crack Opener.
+The advantages of this method is you have one cure as you do not have to cure the bullseye at the point under pressure because it has 400 in it.

 - Drill and tap a bullseye at the point.
 If the glass is cold prime the point by placing one drop of 45 into the drilled hole.

 - Mount either Crackmaster tool with your injector filled with the 400 resin at the point.
 You can use the bridge at the point (the tool two suction cups) with 400 and straddle the crack.
 Use a liberal amount of petroleum jelly or Vaseline on the suction cup(s) as you will need need to slide the tool - too much is better than too little.

 - Mount a crack opener on the inside of the windshield about one -two inches from the drilled hole.
 If you only have one crack opener use a liberal amount of petroleum jelly or Vaseline on the suction cups as you will may need need to slide it.
 Too much is better than too little.
 You do not need to slide if you have two crack openers.
 Two cracks openers will often work better than one and you can use Spray-a-way glass cleaner instead of petroleum jelly to lubricate the suction cups of the crack openers.